 Our Compensation Committee typically requests benchmark compensation data for our senior executives on an annual basis to assess the compensation of the company's senior executives relative to our comparator group or other appropriate benchmarks described below.
-The Compensation Committee uses benchmark compensation data as one of a number of factors that inform its compensation decisions.
+In 2019, the Compensation Committee used benchmark compensation data as one of a number of factors that informed its compensation decisions.

 Finding comparable firms for purposes of benchmarking executive compensation is challenging due to our unique business, structure and mission, and the large size of our book of business compared to other financial services firms.
-The only directly comparable firm to us is Freddie Mac.
+We believe the only directly comparable firm to us is Freddie Mac.
 At FHFA's request, we and Freddie Mac use the same comparator group of companies for benchmarking executive compensation to provide consistency in the market data used for compensation decisions.
 Factors relevant to the selection of companies for our comparator group included their status as U.S. public companies, the industry in which they operate (each is a commercial bank, insurance company, finance lessor, government-sponsored enterprise or financial technology firm) and their size (in terms of assets and number of employees) relative to the size of Fannie Mae.
-Our primary comparator group, which was developed and approved by FHFA and the Compensation Committee in 2017, consists of the following 25 companies:
+Our primary comparator group for 2019 compensation benchmarking, which was developed and approved by FHFA and the Compensation Committee in 2017, consisted of the following 25 companies:

-- Allstate Corporation
+- · The Allstate Corporation

 - · Ally Financial Inc.

-- American International Group Inc.
+- · American International Group, Inc.

 - American Express Company

-- Bank of New York Mellon Corporation
+- · The Bank of New York Mellon Corporation

-- BB&T Corporation
+- · BB&T Corporation

-- Capital One Financial Corporation
+- · Capital One Financial Corporation

-- · Citizens Financial Group Inc.
+- · Citizens Financial Group, Inc.

-- Discover Financial Services
+- · Discover Financial Services

 - · Fifth Third Bancorp

-- Freddie Mac
+- · Freddie Mac

-- · Hartford Financial Services Group, Inc.
+- The Hartford Financial Services Group, Inc.

 - KeyCorp

-- Mastercard
+- Mastercard Incorporated

-- MetLife, Inc.
+- · MetLife, Inc.

-- Northern Trust Corporation
+- · Northern Trust Corporation

-- PNC Financial Services Group, Inc.
+- · The PNC Financial Services Group, Inc.

-- Prudential Financial, Inc.
+- · Prudential Financial, Inc.

-- Regions Financial Corporation
+- · Regions Financial Corporation

-- State Street Corporation
+- · State Street Corporation

 - · SunTrust Banks, Inc.

-- · Synchrony Financial
+- Synchrony Financial

 - U.S. Bancorp

-- · Visa Inc.
+- Visa Inc.

-- Voya Financial Inc.
+- Voya Financial, Inc.